sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 ------------

 There are many different wiki formats, but Doconce only supports three:
-`Googlecode wiki <http://code.google.com/p/support/wiki/WikiSyntax<Google Code>>`_, , MediaWiki, and Creole Wiki.
-These formats are called
-``gwiki``, ``mwiki``, and ``cwiki``, respectively.
+`Googlecode wiki <http://code.google.com/p/support/wiki/WikiSyntax>`_, MediaWiki, and Creole Wiki.
+These formats are called ``gwiki``, ``mwiki``, and ``cwiki``, respectively.
 Transformation from Doconce to these formats is done by